betterscientificsoftware/bssw.io/Articles/Blog/BSSwFellowshipApplicationsOpen2019.md

 - And more!
 [Check out how our BSSw Fellows are improving developer productivity and software sustainability.](https://bssw.io/pages/meet-our-fellows)

 ### Author bio
 Hai Ah Nam is coordinator of the BSSw Fellowship Program, a member of the IDEAS-ECP team, and a computational physicist at Los Alamos National Laboratory.
 Her  background includes computational low-energy nuclear physics, large-scale scientific computing, and high-performance computing.
-She is leading the Trinity Center of Excellence, helping  improve critical NNSA Advanced Simulation and Computing ([ASC](https://www.lanl.gov/projects/advanced-simulation-computing)) codes for [Trinity](https://www.lanl.gov/projects/trinity/index.php) and future architectures.
 She is an advocate for developer productivity and software sustainability and has been one of the organizers of the [DOE Performance, Portability and Productivity Annual Meetings](https://doep3meeting2019.lbl.gov) for three years.

 <!---
 Publish: yes